wadimiusz/diachrony_for_russian/README.md

 # Dataset

-The `shifts.csv` file in the `datasets` directory contains Russian adjectives manually annotated for temporal semantic shifts in the time span from 2000 to 2014.
+The `micro.csv` file in the `datasets` directory contains Russian adjectives manually annotated for temporal semantic shifts in the time span from 2000 to 2014.

 It consists of 280 entries.